Best wireless microphones in comparison - Wireless microphones review - Lavalier microphones

 Wireless microphones under 150€ (Rode Wireless Me and alternatives)

-3rd place: Hollyland Lark M1 (approx. 89$) - wireless microphone for the iPhone
+3rd place: Hollyland Lark C1 - wireless microphone for smartphones

 The Lark is a dual system, i.e. there are two microphones with an integrated transmitter and a receiver.
 The receiver is plugged into the iPhone via a Lightning connector.
 To be honest, the Hollyland Lark C1 does not make such a high-quality impression.
 The case, which is actually practical, is not a perfect fit for the devices.
 They rattle loudly when you move the case.